aplai168/mvp-pray/README.md

 ## What's in this repo?
 * Express 4 sever
   - Connected to MongoDB using Mongoose
-  - removal of EJS templating and sessions
+  - Removal of EJS templating and sessions
   - JWT for authentication

 * Gulpfile
-  - instructions for running all your tasks
+  - Instructions for running all your tasks

 * Skeleton app
-  - All the files and folders needed for your angular app
+  - All the files and folders needed for your Angular app

-* Client test
+* Client tests

 ## Installing dependencies and Getting started
 * [ ] run `npm install -g gulp karma karma-cli nodemon jscs` global modules